-This is the means by which assessment is monitored and reviewed to ensure that assessment and assessment processes/procedures are valid, consistent, equitable, current and sufficient.
+This is how assessments are monitored and reviewed to ensure that assessment and assessment processes/procedures are valid, consistent, equitable, current and sufficient.
 See part 3 of these regulations for further detail on the principles and practices related to internal verification.

-1 It is the responsibility and duty of all assessors on all provision to ensure compliance with valid and authorised requests/instructions from an internal verifier/moderator.
+It is the responsibility and duty of all assessors on all provision to ensure compliance with valid and authorised requests/instructions from an internal verifier/moderator.